Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - Export your final seasonal set from Yummify, grouped by channel (social, QR, delivery, web).

-- Load 7-14 days of posts into your social scheduler, mixing hero dishes and add-ons.
+- Load 7-14 days of posts into your social scheduler, mixing hero dishes and add-ons for your AI food photography rollout.

 - Update QR menu imagery so what guests see when scanning matches your social promo look (for tactical guidance, see QR Menus That Convert: Best Practices with AI-Optimized Visuals).